NicolasVdev/NicolasVdev/Readme.md

 </h1>

 <h3 align="center">
-  A passionate developer junior from France, learning from
+  A passionate developer from France, learning from
   <a href="https://www.thehackingproject.org">
     THP
   </a>